Prisons in the Republic of Ireland: Authority

 This situation remained unchanged until 1999 when the Minister for Justice, Equality and Law Reform, John O'Donoghue, established the Irish Prison Service to which was delegated the task of managing the day-to-day running of the prison system.
 Simultaneously in 1999, a Prisons Authority Interim Board was established and its members were appointed by the Minister in 2000.
 The purpose of this board was to advise the director general and directors of the Irish Prison Service on the management of the penal system.
 In 2002 the retired High Court Judge, Dermot Kinlen, was appointed the state's first Inspector of Irish Prisons.
 However, none of these new bodies was ever established on a statutory basis despite indications to the contrary.
 Indeed, as recently as January 2011, Dermot Ahern informed the Dáil (Parliament) that:

-In 2009, the Irish Prison Service had an annual budget of €379.319 million and it had a staff of 3,568 people.
+In 2025, the Irish Prison Service had an annual budget of €525 million.
+As of year ending 2023 it had a staff of 3,547 people.

 EuroPris and the European Union

 Ireland is a member of the European Union and the EuroPris system.
-Being a member of this system requires abolition of the death penalty and humane prison conditions.
+Being a member of this system requires abolition of the death penalty and the provision of humane prison conditions.
 The goal of the Europris system is to ensure cooperation between European prison systems which aims to improve the lives of prisoner and their families, growing public safety and security, and reducing the re-offending rate.